 Once again, having a car to get around is advantageous.

-If you want more information on this area, you can read my blog Nature on the Sunshine Coast.
+If you want more information on this area, read my blog Nature on the Sunshine Coast.

 Noosa National Park

-There is 15km of walking tracks here in the Noosa National Park, which will keep you busy all day.
+There are 15km of walking tracks in Noosa National Park, which will keep you busy all day.

 The most popular track is the 10.8km return coastal track, which takes you to beaches you can’t reach by car.
-It’s on this walk that you might catch the sight of dolphins and humpback whales between June and November.
+On this walk, you might catch sight of dolphins and humpback whales between June and November.

 Mt Coolum

-You have to be fit to do this 1.6km return walk up Mt.
+You must be fit to do this 1.6km return walk up Mt.
 Coolum.

 Buderim Falls